Statistical Inference on Tree Swallow Migrations with Random Forests: Localized Hypothesis Testing

 The training and test set used here are selected from points inside wildlife refuge areas.
-Wildlife refuges are of particular interest because they include areas that are resistant to local environmental changes due to the environmental protections in place, helping to isolate the effect of regional temperature fluctuations on Tree Swallow occurrence.
+Wildlife refuges are of particular interest because they include areas that are resistant to local environmental changes due to the environmental protections in place, helping to isolate the predictive influence of regional temperature fluctuations on Tree Swallow occurrence.
 In total, we select 6 groups of 25 test points each, which are subsequently removed from the training set.
 These 6 groups and points are shown in Figure \ref{TestingMap}.
-These points are chosen to maintain consistent spatial coverage, allowing us to test the effect of \texttt{max\_temp\_anomaly} across BCR 30.
-The regions directly represented are: 1) The Boston Metropolitan Area, 2) Central Connecticut (CT), 3) Westchester County, New York (NY), 4) Western New Jersey (NJ), 5) the upper Chesapeake Bay, and 6) the lower Chesapeake Bay.
-Spatial centers for each of these regions had been manually selected based on a high density of observations and the test points were selected uniformly at random from within a 0.3 decimal degree radius.
-The final training set, after removing the 150 spatially-stratified test points, consists of 25727 observations.
+Spatial centers for each of these regions were selected based on a high density of observations and the test points were selected uniformly at random from within a 0.3 decimal degree radius.
+The final training set consists of 25727 observations.

 We apply the above hypothesis testing procedure at each of our 6 regional test locations, building separate ensembles for each location.
 As in Section \ref{sec:glob}, we make all features available for splitting at each node in each tree so that our random forest procedure reduces to subsampled bagging (subbagging).
-As noted in \citet{mentch2016quantifying}, the independence between trees gained via the randomized trees in random forests is of little additional benefit here since our subsampling procedure already substantially decorrelates the base learners.
 These tests are implemented using the \texttt{rpart} package in \texttt{R} to construct the regression trees \citep{Thernau2017}.
-Keeping with the recommendations of \citet{mentch2016quantifying}, we take our subsample size to be $k=160 \approx \sqrt{25727}$.
-We build $1.25 \times 10^7$ trees for each ensemble, corresponding to the number of trees necessary to attain high precision in the estimation of the covariance matrix, $\hat{\Sigma}_d$.
+Keeping with the recommendations of \citet{mentch2016quantifying}, we take our subsample size to be $k=160 \approx \sqrt{25727}$; in general, larger subsamples can be used if base learners are constructed in an alternative fashion to comply with honesty and regularity conditions \citep{Wager2017}.
+We build $1.25 \times 10^7$ trees for each ensemble, to attain high precision in the estimation of the covariance matrix, $\hat{\Sigma}_d$.